typelevel/Laika/docs/using-laika/output.md

 Supported Output Formats
 ========================

-The current release supports HTML, PDF, XSL-FO and PrettyPrint.
+The current release supports HTML, PDF, XSL-FO and AST.
 Rendering happens from a generic document tree model shared between all parsers, so that no renderer implementation has to understand specifics about a concrete markup syntax like Markdown or reStructuredText.

-Customization of the output is possible on two levels, first most formats (except for PrettyPrint) can be styled with CSS.
+Customization of the output is possible on two levels, first most formats (except for AST) can be styled with CSS.
 Secondly the rendering of specific nodes can be overridden with a simple partial function as described in [Customizing Renderers].

 Finally you can develop an entirely new renderer for a format not supported by Laika